 She stated: “The Paris market slowed over the past two years following the 2012 elections, however, it has proved resilient and we’re seeing growth in sales numbers and enquiries.
 I’m always advising buyers that Paris is the place to invest in now as it will mirror the turn-around we have seen in the London property market, following the 2008 crash.

 “These changes in rent control will inevitably put off some would-be buyers as there is now a lot of red tape and restrictions, however, those committed to investments in France will continue to do so.
-We understand and value the need for housing for all, especially in one of the biggest cities in the world, but people come to us to take the pressure off buying or renting a home in a sometimes over-complicated market, it is our job to assess every angle available to those wanting to invest or live in the French capital.”
+We understand and value the need for housing for all, especially in one of the biggest cities in the world, but people come to us to take the pressure off buying or renting a home in a sometimes over-complicated market.
+It is our job to assess every angle available to those wanting to invest or live in the French capital.”

-One of the most controversial aspects of the ALUR Housing Act is the proposed change to short term rental law.
-Cecile Duflot highlighted a stronger regulation on short term lets was vital in ensuring more properties are available for French people.
-It is a growing concern in France that some homes are only being used for short term lets in the holiday season and then left empty in the autumn and winter months.
+One of the most controversial aspects of the ALUR Housing Act is the proposed change to short-term rental law.
+Cecile Duflot highlighted a stronger regulation on short-term lets was vital in ensuring more properties are available for French people.
+It is a growing concern in France that some homes are only being used for short-term lets in the holiday season and then left empty in the autumn and winter months.

-Susie commented: “Whilst the short terms let market is used by property owners that are happy to invest in a home and then rent it during the peak holiday seasons to tourists, the majority of owners are just responding to a legitimate demand, renting out homes to secondments, short-stay visitors and students for a number of months.
-This part of the act is being strongly challenged and there are a number of pressure groups opposing the regulation of short term lets.”
+Susie commented: “Whilst the short-terms let market is used by property owners that are happy to invest in a home and then rent it during the peak holiday seasons to tourists, the majority of owners are just responding to a legitimate demand, renting out homes to secondments, short-stay visitors and students for a number of months.
+This part of the act is being strongly challenged and there are a number of pressure groups opposing the regulation of short-term lets.”

-Commenting further, Susie said: “We welcome that the new law will bring better regulation into the industry and hopefully put a stop to amateurs setting up off-the-cuff businesses that are giving are giving the profession a bad name, We work tirelessly to deliver the best service for our clients in an honest way, so eradicating the cowboys can only be a good thing for the industry and the market.”
+Commenting further, Susie said: “We welcome that the new law will bring better regulation into the industry and hopefully put a stop to amateurs setting up off-the-cuff businesses that are giving the profession a bad name.
+We work tirelessly to deliver the best service for our clients in an honest way, so eradicating the cowboys can only be a good thing for the industry and the market.”